EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC does not include negotiation of parameters related to the ephemeral key, but it enables Party V to verify that the ECDH curve used in the protocol is the most preferred curve by U which is supported by both U and V.

 Party U and V must make sure that unprotected data and metadata do not reveal any sensitive information.
 This also applies for encrypted data sent to an unauthenticated party.
-In particular, it applies to APP_1 and APP_2 in the asymmetric case, and APP_1 and KID in the symmetric case.
+In particular, it applies to UAD_1 and UAD_2 in the asymmetric case, and UAD_1 and KID in the symmetric case.
 The communicating parties may therefore anonymize KID.

 Using the same KID or unprotected application data in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
 Another consideration is that the list of supported algorithms may be used to identify the application.

 Party U and V are allowed to select the session identifiers S_U and S_V, respectively, for the other party to use in the ongoing EDHOC protocol as well as in a subsequent traffic protection protocol (e.g. OSCORE {{I-D.ietf-core-object-security}}).
 The choice of session identifier is not security critical but intended to simplify the retrieval of the right security context in combination with using short identifiers.
 If the wrong session identifier of the other party is used in a protocol message it will result in the receiving party not being able to retrieve a security context (which will terminate the protocol) or retrieving the wrong security context (which also terminates the protocol as the message cannot be verified).

 Party U and V must make sure that unprotected data does not trigger any harmful actions.
-In particular, this applies to APP_1 in the asymmetric case, and APP_1 and KID in the symmetric case.
-Party V should be aware that replays of EDHOC message_1 cannot be detected unless previous nonces are stored.
+In particular, this applies to UAD_1 in the asymmetric case, and UAD_1 and KID in the symmetric case.
+Party V should be aware that spoofed EDHOC message_1 cannot be detected.

 The availability of a secure pseudorandom number generator and truly random seeds are essential for the security of EDHOC.
 If no true random number generator is available, a truly random seed must be provided from an external source.
 If ECDSA is supported, "deterministic ECDSA" as specified in RFC6979 is RECOMMENDED.

-Nonces MUST NOT be reused, both parties MUST generate fresh random nonces.
+Ephemeral keys MUST NOT be reused, both parties SHALL generate fresh random ephemeral key pairs.

-Ephemeral keys SHOULD NOT be reused, both parties SHOULD generate fresh random ephemeral key pairs.
-Party V MAY reuse the ephemeral key to limit the effect of certain DoS attacks.
-For example, to reduce processing costs in the case of repeated uncompleted protocol runs, party V MAY pre-compute its ephemeral key E_V and reuse it for a small number of concurrent EDHOC executions, for example until a number of EDHOC protocol instances has been successfully completed, which triggers party V to pre-compute a new ephemeral key E_V to use with subsequent protocol runs.

 The referenced processing instructions in {{SP-800-56a}} must be complied with, including deleting the intermediate computed values along with any ephemeral ECDH secrets after the key derivation is completed.